-3. Define where to look for the files in the Look in Folder parameter.

-Choose to Look in subfolders or not.
+- 3. Define where to look for the files in Look in Folder. - Choose to Look in subfolders or not. - 4.
+Define when the task may Stop waiting for the specified files:

-- 4. Define when to Stop waiting for the files: - · when a certain number of Files or Pages are collected, - after a certain time if the files haven't been found (when Time exceeds ...).

-To set a custom time, select other... and select a date and time from the drop-down list.
+- 1. When a certain number of Files or Pages are collected, - 2.
+After a certain time if the files haven't been found (when time exceeds ...).
+To set a custom time, select other... from the dropdown list and define a custom date and time.